chrisl8/Witchazzan/README.md

 [![Build Status](https://travis-ci.com/chrisl8/world-client.png)](https://travis-ci.com/chrisl8/world-client)

-# World Client Project Template

-Currently essentially an updated clone of [Phaser 3 Webpack Project Template](https://github.com/photonstorm/phaser3-project-template).
+# Witchazzan - A Game!

 This is the start of a game we are building.

+We started with the [Phaser 3 Webpack Project Template](https://github.com/photonstorm/phaser3-project-template).

 ## Requirements